jun-xiao-mainlinestem/2026base/doc/configuration_guide.md

 8. **Controller vibrating with "---" pattern**: Check for disconnected or overheated motors - the system automatically monitors motor health

 ### Debug Tips:
-1. Use the controller screen to display debug information
+1. Add `printControllerScreen()` statements
-2. Add `printControllerScreen()` statements
+2. Use the controller screen to display debug information
-3. Check motor temperatures and connections
+3. Check motor temperatures and connections and directions